 The power of content in driving sales on an ecommerce site is uncontested.
 Product videos are a crucial tool for online shoppers.
-Unique and powerful content can vastly improve your brand credibility, build consumer trust, inspire customer loyalty – all while targeting your specific audience and showcasing your specific products.
-But in the current milieu of multiple content formats and cluttered content pieces, how do you know what content types can drive sales for your e-commerce business?
+Unique and powerful product videos can vastly improve your brand credibility, build consumer trust, and inspire customer loyalty – all while targeting your specific audience and showcasing your specific products.
+But in the current milieu of multiple content formats and cluttered content pieces, how do you know what content types for ecommerce s can drive sales for your ecommerce business?
 Let’s find out.

 Ecommerce businesses can develop strong relations, weave interesting stories, and create magic by offering quality products from reputable brands.
 As marketing god Seth Godin said, “People do not buy goods and services.
 They buy relations, stories, and magic.”
 A well-planned content marketing strategy can help showcase these aspects and attract customers.

 But it is important that you choose the right type of content, such as blogs and videos, to tell your story on the topic of blogging.
-So, what kind of content can help you achieve your goal of driving up sales?
+So, what kind of ecommerce content, such as videos, can help you achieve your goal of driving up sales for your products?

-Here are the top five types of ecommerce content pages on a website that can convert online traffic into sales leads:
+Here are the top five types of ecommerce content pages on a website that can convert online traffic into sales leads on any given topic.

 1. User Generated Content

-User-Generated Content (UGC) is perhaps one of the most potent weapons in your content marketing arsenal.
+User-Generated Content (UGC) is perhaps one of the most potent weapons in your ecommerce content marketing arsenal.
 It helps to drive traffic to your topic pages, build trust in your brands, and engage with your audience.
 Consider this – ecommerce website product pages that featured user-generated content registered a 29% increase in conversion rates of online purchases.
 This is great news for brands looking to engage their readers and boost sales.
 User-generated content has proven to be an effective type of content that drives conversions.
 That’s a pretty good upswing.

-Here is a post by ASOS – using a post by a customer who bought one of their products.
+Here is an ecommerce content marketing post by ASOS – using a post by a customer who bought one of their brands’ products.

 UGC helps establish brand reliability by providing quality content, making it a valuable tool for ecommerce content marketing.
-It utilises the most credible source of information for new customers.
+It utilises the most credible source of information for new customers, enhancing the web content.
 It also helps in spreading brand awareness through word-of-mouth, making it an effective ecommerce content marketing strategy for web content and website content.
-You can build a loyal community of followers for your e-commerce brand using user-generated content.
-By making customers a part of your brand journey, you can establish a trusting relationship.
-This can ultimately improve your bottom line and improve your customer acquisition.
+You can build a loyal community of ecommerce readers for your website using user-generated content.
+By incorporating ecommerce content marketing into your website content, you can engage your readers and establish a trusting relationship.
+This can ultimately improve your bottom line and customer acquisition.

-You can utilise user-generated content in your email campaigns, in the review section of your product listing/page, on your social media, and just about anywhere.
+You can utilise user-generated content on your ecommerce website, in the review section of your product listing/page, on your social media, and just about anywhere to engage readers.

 Thanks to numerous social media platforms, sourcing UGC for ecommerce content and website content has become easier than ever before.
 This is great news for readers who are looking for engaging and relevant content.
-You can curate and create a wealth of UGC to use as a part of your content marketing strategy anytime.
+You can curate and create a wealth of UGC to use as a part of your ecommerce content marketing strategy anytime.
 This will help attract more readers to your website.

-Pro Tip: Actively encourage your customers to share their experiences with your website content and ecommerce content, even if you are a well-established brand.
+Pro Tip: Actively encourage your readers to share their experiences with your website content and ecommerce content, even if you are a well-established brand.
 UGC is an inexpensive, scalable, and high-yielding form of content that can work wonders for your ecommerce business.
 It can attract more readers and boost your online sales with Savv Digital Agency.
 You don’t want to miss out on this.

 2. Branded Product Guides

-Today’s customers are not just looking to buy a product, they are carefully considering value.
-They put in hours of research before zeroing in on a purchase, whether it’s for website content or ecommerce content.
-Why not give the customer what they seek in the form of a branded product guide?
+Today’s ecommerce customers are not just looking to buy a product, they are carefully considering the value of website content.
+Readers put in hours of research before seroing in on a purchase, whether it’s for website content or ecommerce content.
+Why not give ecommerce content readers what they seek in the form of a branded product guide?
 This website content will provide them with the information they need.

 For one, these guides will enhance your brand awareness.
-It’ll also help your customers easily navigate the research stage of the sales funnel while positioning your product as the best resolution for their needs.
-You can also tactfully include user-generated content in the review section of your product guide, as a testimonial, to gain customer trust.
+It’ll also help your ecommerce content readers easily navigate the research stage of the sales funnel while positioning your product as the best resolution for their needs.
+You can also tactfully include user-generated content in the review section of your ecommerce product guide, as a testimonial, to gain trust from your readers.

-On the whole, you can deliver added value to your prospects by providing them with branded product guides.
+On the whole, you can deliver added value to your ecommerce content readers by providing them with branded product guides.

-Pro Tip: Be thorough with the content in your product guide.
-But also remember to make it interesting and appealing to your readers and customers.
+Pro Tip: Be thorough with the content in your ecommerce product guide to engage readers.
+But also remember to make your ecommerce content interesting and appealing to your readers and customers.
 Readers of your ecommerce content are not going to spend an enormous amount of time reading through your product guide if you drone on about the features.
-To make your product guide attractive, you can consider going with a video format.
-It is interactive, fun, and has a better retention value.
+To make your ecommerce content product guide attractive to readers, you can consider going with a video format.
+Ecommerce is interactive, fun, and has a better retention value for readers.

 3. Content that Showcases Community Support

-Do not shy away from showcasing the humanitarian side of your e-commerce business.
-Instead, you should consider actively highlighting it since it helps build a positive brand association.
-Customers show a discernible preference for responsible and ethical brands.
-In fact, 55% of online consumers are happy to pay more for brands that have a social mission or work towards social, ethical, and environmental causes.
+Do not shy away from showcasing the humanitarian side of your ecommerce business to your readers.
+Instead, you should consider actively highlighting it for your ecommerce readers since it helps build a positive brand association.
+Customers in the ecommerce industry show a discernible preference for responsible and ethical brands.
+In fact, 55% of ecommerce consumers are happy to pay more for brands that have a social mission or work towards social, ethical, and environmental causes.

-But remember to invest in an ethical commitment only if you genuinely care.
-Putting up a socio-environmentally conscious front just to attract customers will not work.
-Customers can see through it and it might come off as phony.
+But remember to invest in an ecommerce ethical commitment only if you genuinely care.
+Putting up a socio-environmentally conscious front in the ecommerce industry just to attract customers will not work.
+Customers in the ecommerce industry can see through phony practices.
 So create ethical content that is well-aligned with your brand voice and identity.

 On the other hand, if you’re genuinely dedicated to a cause, your customers will appreciate you for it.